Tanjin Tisha

 Tanjin Nahar Tisha is a Bangladeshi actress, model and dancer.
 She started modeling after dancing as a child, then began her acting career in television dramas.
 She won Meril Prothom Alo Awards in Best Newcomer category for her performance in the drama U-Turn.

 Background and career

-Tisha was born to Abdul Kashem (d.
-2022).

 She started her career through fashion shoot and ramp modeling in 2011.
 Tisha first modeled in an advertising campaign of Robi directed by Amitabh Reza Chowdhury in 2012.
 That was the turning point of her career.
 She walked the ramp for Tresemme Fashion Show at Bangabandhu International Conference Centre on 18 September 2015.
 She renewed her contract with Infinix for 2022.
+She lost her father Abdul Kashem to cancer (d.
+2022).